haaranenjarmo/hack.this/README.md

-# Hack This Domain Controller
+# Hack the domain controller in Azure
-Hack domain controller in Azure script, steps and REMEDIATION
+Script, steps and REMEDIATION

 # Hack Steps